MangiameliFabio/MangiameliFabio/README.md

 - Git

 #### Tasks:
 - Implementation of character logic
-  -  Player Character
+  -  Player character
   -  Sandman
 -  Elevator mechanic
 -  Sound implementation
 -  UI implementation

 #### State Machine Generator
 For the character logic used a Godot plugin, which I created during the lecture Game Engine Programming to generate boilerplate code for state machines.
 The plugin will use template files to create Godot scripts.
 For more information have a look into the [repository](https://github.com/MangiameliFabio/State_Machine_Generator).